JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 native sim against real pipelined GHDL for an AUTOPIPELINE call site and a naturally-pipelined pure MAIN respectively.

+The opt-in Divider QoR harness adds a different end-to-end check: it compiles the exact final `vhdl_files.txt` after autopipelining and verifies stream ordering, bubbles, divide-by-zero, valid latency, input readiness, and pipeline flush under continuous traffic.
+It deliberately does not claim output-backpressure coverage because that fixture has no output-ready port.
+See [pypeline_TESTS.md](pypeline_TESTS.md) for its commands and acceptance limits.
+This is a generated-VHDL verification tier, not evidence about the native delay-line simulator.
+The accepted gate and arithmetic artifacts pass 141 ordered vectors at 31- and 32-cycle latency, respectively; their timing/cell claims come from immutable remaps of those same VHDL bytes.

 ```
 python3 src/tests/pypeline_tests/native_sim_tests.py            # just the sim tests
 python3 src/tests/pypeline_tests/native_sim_tests.py -j 4